ugoviti/izpbx/README.md

   * Global Language: **Italian**

 # Trobleshooting
-- FreePBX is slow to reload
+- FreePBX is slow to reload (at 2020-06-14)
-  - enter into container and run:
+  - Enter into izpbx container and run:
     `docker exec -it izpbx bash`
     `fwconsole setting SIGNATURECHECK 0`